obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## Markdown

-[Markdown](https://daringfireball.net/projects/markdown/) is a markup language for formatting text.
+Markdown is a markup language for formatting text and the primary file format used for notes in Obsidian, `.md` files.
 See also [[Basic formatting syntax]].

 ## note